Available for new clients

 Everything that actually moves the needle on GBP: categories, photos, review strategy, posts, and what most businesses consistently get wrong.

-Your Google Business Profile (GBP) is often the first thing a potential customer sees when they search for a local business.
-It controls whether you appear in the map pack, what information shows when someone searches your name, and how you look next to competitors.
+Your Google Business Profile is often the first thing a potential customer sees when they search for a local business.
+Most businesses set up their GBP once and never touch it again.
+That is a mistake.

 Claim and verify your profile first

 Before any optimization matters, you need to own your listing.
 Go to business.google.com and search for your business.
 If it exists but is unclaimed, claim it.
-If it does not exist, create it.
 Google will send a verification postcard, call, or email depending on your business type.
+Do not skip verification.
+An unverified profile cannot be fully edited and will not rank as well.

 Choose your primary category carefully

+Your primary category is one of the most important ranking factors in local search.
 Be specific.
 "Plumber" beats "Contractor."
-"Italian Restaurant" beats "Restaurant."
 Search Google for your main service and look at what category top-ranking competitors use.
 That is your benchmark.

 Fill out every single field